By Kevin McGeever

 - The South Jersey beaches, aka “downashor” (the spoken Philly shorthand), are a summer tradition.
 Florida’s 800 miles of beaches are a year-round blessing.
 Of the 24-mile-long Canaveral National Seashore, Jon Wilson wrote: “First impressions may disorient you.
 Space and time uncouple.
 This is a Florida beach, but look up and down it.
 No buildings crowd in.
 Traffic doesn’t drone.
 You won’t see parasailing, tiki huts, volleyball or cabana rentals.
 You may not see another human being.”
 More beaches in a minute.

-You can create your own travel itinerary for driving from Philly to Miami with the VISIT FLORIDA planning tool, but here are some more thought starters on what you can appreciate on your road trip through Florida, and what to expect when you reach South Florida.
+Here are some more thought starters on what you can appreciate on your road trip through Florida, and what to expect when you reach South Florida.

 ESSENTIALS